GUIDE 2025

 Quick Start Guide

-The following example is from the Windows 10 manual and shows users how to quickly start using the new Windows 10 desktop.
+The following example is from the Windows 11 manual and shows users how to start using the Windows 10 desktop.

-Quick start guides are a great way to learn about software and start using it without going into details.
-For detailed information, you can always refer to the user manuals, configuration guides, and troubleshooting guides.
+Quick start guides provide a simple way for users to familiarize themselves with the software without delving into extensive details.
+For more in-depth information, users can refer to resources such as user manuals, configuration guides, or troubleshooting guides.

 Tutorials

-User documentation includes tutorials, which are learning aids designed to share knowledge and skills related to a particular topic.
-Examples include tutorials related to using a specific module of enterprise software or a tutorial on how to prevent software from unauthorized access.
+Tutorials are an integral part of user documentation, created to teach knowledge and skills related to specific topics.
+Examples include tutorials on using a particular module of enterprise software or securing software from unauthorized access.

-Tutorials are available in printed or multimedia format.
-Video tutorials are popular nowadays because they are easy to follow and provide information on specific topics in an audio-visual format.
+Tutorials are available in both printed and multimedia formats.
+Video tutorials, in particular, have become increasingly popular as they are easy to follow and provide topic-specific information in an engaging audio-visual format.

 This video tutorial from Dropbox shows you how easy it is to save stuff to your dropbox account.